mohassan5286/Software-Engineering/README.md

 ## Acknowledgements

 - This project was developed as part of the Software Engineering course at the Alexandria University in Alexandria, Egypt.
+- Special thanks to our course instructor and teaching assistant for their guidance and support.
 - Course Instructor:
   - Prof: Dr. Noha Adly
   - Teaching Assistant: Eng.
 Ahmed El Naggar